Alternate Spellings of Surname: Rinek, Rinick, Rinnick

 Like his father before him, Henry supported his family on the wages of a rope maker.

-Henry Rinek enrolled for military service at Allentown, Lehigh County, Pennsylvania on 25 August 1862.
-He then mustered in for duty as a Private with Company E of the 47th Regiment, Pennsylvania Volunteer Infantry, serving under Captain Charles H. Yard.
+Henry Rinek enrolled for military service in Allentown, Lehigh County, Pennsylvania on 25 August 1862.
+He then mustered in for duty as a private with Company E of the 47th Regiment, Pennsylvania Volunteer Infantry, serving under Captain Charles H. Yard.

-His timing put him in the position of serving with the 47th not only for one of the regiment’s earliest victories, but also during one of its bloodiest periods of service.
+His timing put him in the position of joining the 47th not only for one of the regiment’s earliest victories, but also during one of its bloodiest periods of service.

-Identified as a thorn that needed to be plucked from the Union’s side, the Gov. Milton was seized by Companies E and K with support from other Union troops.
-Their expedition having gone deep enough into Confederate territory, the combined Union Army-Navy team sailed the Gov. Milton and other ships back down the Saint John’s River, and moved the Milton behind Union lines.
+A thorn that needed to be plucked from the Union’s side, the Governor Milton was seized by Companies E and K with support from other Union troops.
+Their expedition having gone deep enough into Confederate territory, the combined Union Army-Navy team sailed the steamer and other ships back down the Saint John’s River, and moved the it behind Union lines.

 1863